aaronwu001/QuikTok/README.md

 # QuikTok

 Crowded city, lonely people.
-Get your small talk through QuikTok!
+Talk what you want with people few steps away...
+NOW!

-- Join the person / group near you!
+- Connect with nearby individuals or groups.
-- Host a open conversation with your own topic!
+- Start open conversations on your chosen topics.

-- Developed with Flask and MongoDB Atlas.
+- Powered by Flask and MongoDB Atlas.